ramaboo/gridation/README.md

 From the command line:
     gem install gridation

-Add to a file include in your load path (`config/enviroment.rb` or config/initializers/compass.rb):
+Add to a file include in your load path (`config/enviroment.rb` or `config/initializers/compass.rb`):
     require 'gridation'

-Load Gridation from your existing Sass file (_app/stylesheets/screen.sass_):
+Add this to load Gridation from your existing Sass file (`app/stylesheets/screen.sass`):
     @import gridation
     @include gridation
     @include gridation-classes // Optional